-PM Modi seeks clear majority in 2019, says coalition government can’t perform
+PM Modi inaugurates a slew of projects in Surat, seeks clear majority in 2019

 Surat, Jan 30: Prime Minister Narendra Modi on Wednesday urged voters to give a clear mandate so that a majority government can take strong and tough decisions.